MacLeodDevelopment/solid-principles/README.md

 ### Short Version

 Simple changes to requirements shouldn't result in massive changes to the software.
 If they do, then there is a problem with the way that software is architected.
-(Case study, ask me about OSI and a PoC used for a production study some time.)
+(Case study, ask me some time about OSI and a PoC used for a production clinical study some time.)

 ### How do we Achieve This?